Center-pivot irrigation: Overview

-Center pivot irrigation is a form of overhead sprinkler irrigation consisting of several segments of pipe (usually galvanized steel or aluminum) with sprinklers positioned along their length, joined together and supported by trusses, and mounted on wheeled towers.
+Center-pivot irrigation is a form of overhead sprinkler irrigation consisting of several segments of pipe (usually galvanized steel or aluminum) with sprinklers positioned along their length, joined together and supported by trusses, and mounted on wheeled towers.
 The machine moves in a circular pattern and is fed with water from the pivot point at the center of the circle.

 For a center pivot to be used, the terrain needs to be reasonably flat; but one major advantage of center pivots over alternative systems that use gravity flow is the ability to function in undulating country.
-This advantage has resulted in increased irrigated acreage and water use in some areas.
+This advantage has resulted in increased irrigated land area and water use in some areas.
 The system is used in parts of the United States, Australia, New Zealand, Brazil, and in desert areas such as the Sahara and the Middle East.

 Center pivots are typically less than 500 m in length (circle radius), with the most common size being the standard 400 m machine, which covers about 125 acre of land.